Roscommon Senior Hurling Championship: History

 Since 1998, seven clubs compete in the championship, namely Athleague, Four Roads, Oran, Pádraig Pearse's, Roscommon Gaels, St Dominic's and Tremane.

 Format

 Group stage

 The 7 clubs start in one group stage.
-Over the course of the group stage, each team plays four matches other teams in the group resulting in not every team plays each other in the group.
+Over the course of the group stage, each team plays four matches against other teams in the group.
+This means that team do not play all other teams in the group.
 Two points are awarded for a win, one for a draw and zero for a loss.
 The teams are ranked in the group stage table by points gained, then scoring difference and then their head-to-head record.
 The top two teams qualify for the semi-finals and the next four teams qualify for the quarter-finals.

 Knockout stage

 Following the completion of the group stage, the teams from the group are ranked (1-6) in terms of points accumulated and scoring difference.
 The two top-ranking teams receive byes to separate semi-finals.

 Quarter-finals: Teams designated 3-6 contest this round.
 Third place plays sixth place and fourth place plays fifth place The two winners from these two games advance to the semi-finals.

 Semi-finals: The two quarter-final winners and teams designated 1-2 contest this round.
 The two winners from these two games advance to the final.

 Final: The two semi-final winners contest the final.
 The winning team are declared champions.